 Dogs are beautifully athletic animals and a joy to watch.
 But, when their prowess compels them to jump the backyard fence, it can be quite nerve wracking and frightening for their humans.
 Where did my inquisitive canine go?
 We live on a busy street, will she return safely?
 Will she return at all?

 As a certified professional dog trainer, I have worked with many dog guardians to find solutions for keeping their globetrotting inquisitive canines safe and secure.
 The first step to stop fence hopping is to create an inviting environment to motivate your dog to stay home.
 Here are some ways to accomplish this:

-- While a dog is learning to stay in the yard, it should always be supervised when left outside.
-Leaving such decisions to its own devices might result in a round of fence jumping.
+- While a dog is learning to stay in the yard, he should always be supervised when left outside.
+Leaving such decisions to his own devices might result in a round of fence jumping.
 Setting your dog up for success is the best way to avoid disappointment and is key to successful dog training.

 - See if it’s possible to build a higher fence or plant a hedge where you live.
 This is a management step that may help prevent your dog from independently taking a tour of the neighborhood.